c4pt000/kernel-6.8.3-expSEHDsec-fclock-fsync-cpu/README.md

+# 01-02-2022
+# updated for stability issues with RTW8822CE specifically see releases (includes two scripts now for /usr/bin for switching between monitor and managed mode when card is labeled as wlo1)

 # 01-01-2022
 # modified rtl88x2ce or modified rtw88_882ce will panic running system when wifi cant fully connect with 1 bar of connectivity *WIP
 # new